Red grapeSommo grape guide

 Nebbiolo Wine Guide

 Explore Nebbiolo, Italy's most noble grape.
-Learn about Barolo, Barbaresco, and why this Piedmontese variety produces some of the world's most age-worthy wines.
+Learn about Barolo, Barbaresco, and why this Piedmontese variety produces the world's most age-worthy wines.

 • Light color but full-bodied with powerful tannins